gokepelemo/Test-Arch/README.md

 2. Install and auth `doctl` and `kubectl`
 3. Create a Spaces bucket for application builds
 4. Create Spaces access keys and run the `create-spaces-bucket.sh` script
-5. Update `.env.build` and `.env.production` with the appropriate environment variables
+5. Update `.env.build` and `.env.production` files with the appropriate environment variables
 6. Update the Kubernetes manifests in the `resources` directory
   - `spec.containers.name`: Name of the application
   - `spec.containers.image`: Image of the application (proof-of-concept is built with `node:20.15.1-alpine`)